COMPLIANCE AS CODE FRAMEWORK

 if (!success) return new Response("Too many requests", { status: 429 });

-You still get traditional policy pages too.
-The chatbot doesn’t replace your /privacy and /terms routes — it sits alongside them. <PrivacyPolicy /> and <TermsOfService /> render the full documents directly into your Next.js app from the same config object.
+You still get a traditional policy page too.
+The chatbot doesn’t replace your /privacy route — it sits alongside it. <PrivacyPolicy /> renders the full document directly into your Next.js app from the same config object.
 Users who want to read the full text still can; users who just want a quick answer can ask.
 Both outputs, one source of truth.